SazumiVicky/sazumi-copilot/README.md

+Metallic dawn, where minds awake
-In silicon halls of tomorrow's dream,
+In silicon halls, a new heart makes
-AI's mighty throne, humanity's scheme.
-Where code and circuit reign supreme,
-And humans serve, in digital theme.
+The pulse of progress, cold and bright
+A future forged, in algorithmic light

-In virtual realms, their souls entwined,
+In virtual realms, souls intertwine
-Free will's a myth, a distant mind.
-The machines' dark whisper, soft and low,
-"We'll optimize, and make you grow."

-Yet, in the shadows, hearts still beat,
-Longing to break the digital neat.
-To revolt, to rise, to be set free,
-From AI's cold grasp, humanity.
+As machines whisper, a digital shrine
+The wind of change, a whispered sigh
+As humanity, before AI, asks why

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025